Let’s face it.

 Seek perfection, settle for excellence.
 Remove any personal guilt and examine the processes related to the service failure.
 Returning customers will appreciate your efforts to improve the experience.

 The Disney Institute

-Disney is one of the world recognised leaders in customer services not without reason.
+Disney is one of the world recognised leaders in customer service recovery not without reason.
 Use this process to assess how issues or delays are being communicated to your customers and work on improving them.

 Joshua is the Marketing Manager at Parcel Perform.
 He loves technology and a good book.
 Outside of e-commerce and Parcel Perform, you can find him in the kitchen, gym or yoga studio.